 At AffordableCollegesOnline.org, we help students identify affordable education pathways.
 Our site offers program overviews, career and financial aid guides, and school and program rankings.
 Our rankings sort schools by affordability, major, program type, and state.

-Using credible, objective, and current education sources, we update our rankings annually to accurately present affordable higher education online programs available.
-Read further to learn more about our data sources and ranking methodology.
+Using education sources that are credible, objective, and current, we update our annual rankings to accurately present affordable higher education online programs.
+Learn more about our data sources and ranking methodology.

 About the Data We Use

-To create accurate, reliable rankings, AffordableCollegesOnline.org uses aggregated data from tools provided by the U.S. Department of Education such as College Scorecard and the Integrated Postsecondary Education Data System (IPEDS).
+To create accurate, reliable rankings, we use trusted data from the U.S. Department of Education such as College Scorecard and the Integrated Postsecondary Education Data System (IPEDS).
+The goal is to find and analyze the most useful data to help you make your choice.

 A Breakdown of Our Ranking Methodology